k2view-academy/K2View-Academy/articles/04_fabric_studio/11_fabric_studio_exporting_and_importing a_fabric_project.md

 **Notes**
 * There is no backwards support compatibility.
 Importing a project exported from a higher version of K2View Fabric Studio is not supported.
 * Only the same type of object can be imported.
 For example, Logical Unit to Logical Unit, LU Table to LU Table, Java Files to Java Files.
 You can also copy the same type of object into another group.
 For example, to copy Java files from Shared Objects to Reference Java files.
 * The Import process is implemented on a Java files level and not on Java functions.
-Therefore, when a Java file is imported, it overrides the entire file including its Java functions.
+Therefore, when a Java file is imported, it overwrites the entire file including its Java functions.
-* When updating a specific function in a Java file, it is recommended that you add the function to the Java file manually.
+* When updating a specific function in a Java file, add the function to the Java file manually.
 * Java files are imported into the Category level of the [Logic File](/articles/04_fabric_studio/09_logic_files_and_categories.md).
-* Importing [Globals](/articles/08_globals/01_globals_overview.md) to an existing Globals file does not override the existing Java file.
-Both files are merged into one file unless they have the same name, in which case, the new file overrides the existing file with the value of the imported variable.
+* Importing [Globals](/articles/08_globals/01_globals_overview.md) to an existing Globals file does not overwrite the existing Java file.
+Both files are merged into one file unless they have the same name, in which case, the new file overwrites the existing file with the value of the imported variable.

 ### How Can I Import a K2EXPORT File Into My Project?

 **Import Options**

-* **Import All**, imports the entire exported project together with notes regarding overridden data and creating new LU.
+* **Import All**, imports the entire exported project together with notes regarding overwritten data and creating new LU.
 * **Custom Import**, enables you to select the exported objects or group items to be imported.

 **Import All Process**